MuzammilKhan129/Portfolio/README.md

 ## ✨ Features
 - 📌 **About Me Section** – Introduction about myself and my passion for web development.
-- 📌 **Projects Showcase** – Displays my JavaScript projects with descriptions and live demo links.
+- 📌 **Projects Showcase** – Displays my JavaScript and React projects with descriptions and live demo links.
 - 📌 **Responsive Design** – Works on desktop, tablet, and mobile screens.
 - 📌 **GitHub Integration** – Links to my repositories so visitors can explore the source code.